AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 * Users who build reports and who approve timesheets, work items, and documents
 * Users who need access to all areas in the  Main Menu ![](assets/main-menu-icon.png)

-You can create a custom version of the Planner built-in access level and determine the amount of access it allows for the various Workfront object types.
-For more information, see [Built-in access levels in Adobe Workfront](#Customiz) in this article.
+You can create a custom version of the Standard built-in access level and adjust the amount of access it allows for the various Workfront object types.
+For information on creating a custom access level, see [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

-The following are the highest access settings available for objects in the Planner access level:
+The following are the highest access settings available for objects in the Standard access level:

 | Workfront object type |No access |View access |Edit access |
 |---|---|---|---|